CSC3170-2022Fall/project-over-power/README.md

 - The back end scores all dishes according to user preferences.
 It iterates through the dishes, retrieving the style and flavor of each dish in the database, adding two points for style matches and one point for flavor matches.
 Finally, back end sends the information of the three dishes with the highest total score to the front end.
 They will be displayed on the normal user main page (info.html) after matching pictures.

 4. **Search mechanism**: (on info.html)
 - This feature is mainly implemented on the front end and uses java- script to handle fuzzy search.
-The user enters the fragment of the- dish name in the search bar of the main page to find the relevant- dishes at the bottom.
-Click on the menu and you will enter the dish- page(comment.html)
+The user enters the fragment of the dish name in the search bar of the main page to find the relevant- dishes at the bottom.
+Click on the menu and you will enter the dish page(comment.html)

 5. **Add rating to the restaurant.
 Add comment and display comment**: (normal_r1(r1-r4).html->comment.html)
 - There are display boxes of four restaurants in the main page.
 Click to enter the main page of the four restaurants (normal.html).
 In the main page, you can see the introduction of the restaurant and the list of all dishes in the restaurant.
 You can rate the restaurant here as well.
 Click the list of dishes to enter the relevant dish page (comment.html).